jprknight/blog/_pages/homelab.md

 My distribution of choice is Ubuntu server.

-Each VM has Webmin installed for some easy web gui management if needed, along with SSH enabled.
+Each VM has WebMin installed for some easy web gui management if needed, along with SSH enabled.
+One action which is very easy through WebMin is to setup automatic updates.

 - Shinobi for monitoring IP cameras.
 - Minecraft Java Edition.